March–May 2025 United States attacks in Yemen: Fifth week (10–16 April)

-11 April

-ISW reported at least 11 airstrikes targeting Houthi infrastructure and leadership near Sanaa including one airstrike targeting Houthi underground facilities and weapons depots in Mount Nuqum.
+On 11 April, ISW reported at least 11 airstrikes targeting Houthi infrastructure and leadership near Sanaa including one airstrike targeting Houthi underground facilities and weapons depots in Mount Nuqum.
 US fighter jets also conducted a wave of strikes in Houthi-controlled areas of Yemen including Sanaa, Faj Attan in Ma'ain district, Jabal Nuqum and Bani Hushaysh district.
 ISW later reported on 14 April that three airstrikes in Bani Hushaysh District struck Houthi weapons depots.

-12 April

-Al Masirah reported that US strikes hit several areas in Yemen including a vocational institute in As Sawma'ah district.
+On 12 April, Al Masirah reported that US strikes hit several areas in Yemen including a vocational institute in As Sawma'ah district.
 It also reported that three strikes hit al-Salheen in Saada Governorate.
 ISW stated that five strikes took place in As Sawama'ah.

-13 April

-The Houthi-run Yemeni Health Ministry reported that US strikes hit a ceramics factory in Bani Matar district, killing seven people and injured 29 others including five children and a women, one of them seriously.
+On 13 April, the Houthi-run Yemeni Health Ministry reported that US strikes hit a ceramics factory in Bani Matar district, killing seven people and injured 29 others including five children and a women, one of them seriously.
 It added that the victims were workers from a factory and residents of homes next to it.
 Al-Masirah reported that two US strikes targeted al-Yatmah in Khabb wa ash Sha'af district of Al Jawf Governorate.
 Two airstrikes struck a likely Houthi communications site in Baraa.
 The Houthis claimed that they shot down an US General Atomics MQ-9 Reaper over Hajjah Governorate with a locally made surface-to-air missile.

-14 April

-ISW reported at least 47 airstrikes between 11 and 14 April.
+On 14 April, ISW reported at least 47 airstrikes between 11 and 14 April.
 Al-Masirah reported that 15 US strikes hit Raghwan district and Medghal district in Marib Governorate.
 Houthi-run Health Ministry said that US strikes in Yemen killed 123 people including children and women and injured 247 others.

-15 April

-ISW reported at least 27 airstrikes including at least seven airstrikes targeting Houthi barracks and depots on Kamaran as well as on military bases near the al Jawf Junction in Sanaa.
+On 15 April, ISW reported at least 27 airstrikes including at least seven airstrikes targeting Houthi barracks and depots on Kamaran as well as on military bases near the al Jawf Junction in Sanaa.
 Al Masirah reported that US air strikes hit Kamaran island and Az Zahir district.
 Al Masirah reported that at least 13 US strikes hit al-Salem and Kitaf wa Al Boqe'e district of Saada Governorate.
 It also reported that US strikes hit Harf Sufyan district and the outskirts of Sanaa.

-16 April

-ISW reported at least 39 airstrikes including 15 airstrikes on Houthi warehouses on Kamaran, 15 airstrike on underground bases in the Saada, five strikes on training camps in al Bayda Governorate and an unspecified number of airstrikes in Mayfaar Ans District and Harf Sufyan District.
+On 16 April, ISW reported at least 39 airstrikes including 15 airstrikes on Houthi warehouses on Kamaran, 15 airstrike on underground bases in the Saada, five strikes on training camps in al Bayda Governorate and an unspecified number of airstrikes in Mayfaar Ans District and Harf Sufyan District.
 Al Masirah reported that one person was killed in a US strike in al-Nahda residential neighbourhood of al-Thawra district.
 It also reported that 14 US strikes hit al-Hafa area of As Sabain district.
 It added that three US strikes hit Bani Hushaysh district and US forces targeted Manakhah district and Al Hazm district.
 Yemeni media also reported that Saudi Arabia bombed the Shada'a District of Saada Governorate with artillery and missiles.